Best Calming Strategies for Autistic Children

 Understanding the importance of these calming techniques not only assists children with autism in managing their emotional landscape but also equips parents and caregivers with effective tools to create a supportive environment.

-Sensory-Based Strategies1
+Sensory-Based Strategies

 Sensory-based strategies play a critical role in providing calming techniques for kids with autism.
 These strategies can help soothe anxiety, decrease sensory overload, and promote overall calmness.